psiz-org/psiz/docs/src/datasets/datasets.rst

 Stimuli Pointers
 ----------------
 Rather than passing around filenames; the data refers to specific stimuli using indices.
 If using the raw data files (zipped directory from OSF), the index mappings can be found in :file:`stimuli.txt`.
-If using the the pre-formatted TensorFlow Datasets, the index mappings are accessible by using `with_info=True` to return an additional `info` object when loading the dataset.
-The index mapping dictionary is located at `info.metadata['stimuli']`.
+If using the the pre-formatted TensorFlow Datasets, the index mappings are accessible by using :code:`with_info=True` to return an additional :code:`info` object when loading the dataset.
+The index mapping dictionary is located at :code:`info.metadata['stimuli']`.

 Data Timesteps
 --------------
-The TensorFlow Datasets can be loaded *with* or *without* a timestep axis by appending `/with_timestep` or `/without_timestep` to the dataset name when using `tfds.load` (see below).
+The TensorFlow Datasets can be loaded *with* or *without* a timestep axis by appending :code:`/with_timestep` or :code:`/without_timestep` to the dataset name when using :code:`tfds.load` (see examples below).
 By default, the dataset is loaded with a timestep axis.
 If loaded without a timestep axis, the timestep axis is simply unrolled into the batch axis.

 birds16_rank2019
 ================